 Laptop Security at the Coffee Shop

 The coffee shop is a great place to get some work done.
 If you’re a freelancer, it keeps you away from the distractions at home, and if you’re an office worker, it gets you out of the beige blandness of the modern-day cube farm.
 Either way, you get a good mix of novelty and routine.
-However, it is easy to forget that the coffee shop is a public place.
+However, it is easy to forget that the coffee shop is a public place with lax security.
 Unlike your home or office, anyone can walk in, no questions asked.
 That means that when you take your gadgets and your data down to the corner café, you have to protect yourself from people who mean you harm.

 Learning the Hard Way